-The largest source of low-interest loans administered by the U.S. Department of Education is the Federal Direct Stafford Loan program.
-Federal Direct Stafford Loan funding is available to all graduate students who have completed the FAFSA, enrolled as a matriculated student in an eligible degree program, registered for at least six credit hours per term, are U.S. citizens or resident aliens, and who are not in default on a prior student loan.
-Creditworthiness is not a requirement for the Stafford Loan.
+The largest source of low-interest loans administered by the U.S. Department of Education is the Federal Direct Loan program.
+Federal Direct Loan funding is available to all graduate students who have completed the FAFSA, enrolled as a matriculated student in an eligible degree program, registered for at least six credit hours per term, are U.S. citizens or resident aliens, and who are not in default on a prior student loan.
+Creditworthiness is not a requirement for the Loan.

-Monmouth University's Financial Aid Office will notify the student when to sign their Electronic Master Promissory Note (E-signature MPN) for the Stafford Loan.
+Monmouth University's Financial Aid Office will notify the student when to sign their Electronic Master Promissory Note (E-signature MPN) for the Unsubsidized Loan.
 The student need not seek a loan application from a private banking institution.
 Borrowers should be aware that their loan will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by authorized agencies, lenders, and institutions.

 Monmouth University is responsible for delivering the funds to the student; funds will be transferred electronically to the student's account.
-All first-time Federal Direct Stafford Loan borrowers must participate in a loan counseling session before receiving the first disbursement of their loan proceeds.
+All first-time Federal Direct Loan borrowers must participate in a loan counseling session before receiving the first disbursement of their loan proceeds.
 For your convenience, you are able to complete this session online.
 Please click here to begin the entrance counseling session.

-For students borrowing under the Unsubsidized Stafford Loan program, the interest must be paid by the borrower.
+For students borrowing under the Unsubsidized Loan program, the interest must be paid by the borrower.
 This can be done in one of two ways.
 While the student is enrolled, the borrower can pay the interest as it accrues.
 Alternatively, rather than pay the interest during periods of enrollment, borrowers can have that interest capitalized, which means adding it to the principal amount borrowed.
 All capitalized interest must be repaid.
 The important thing to note here is that capitalized interest becomes principal in this process.
 Thus, students who use this second option end up paying interest on accrued (and then capitalized) interest.

 Repayment of principal and interest begins six months after graduation or termination of enrollment on at least a half-time basis.
 To see what your repayment may be, you can look at the standard repayment table.
 The federal government also requires that students complete an exit counseling session when they graduate, withdraw, or drop below half-time attendance (e.g., less than six credits).
 For your convenience, you are able to complete this session online.
 Please click here to begin the exit counseling session.